umairspn/LeetCode-Problems-Algorithms/README.md

 2. Learn how to think critically and break down the problem
 3. Learn the tradeoffs of different data structure that can be used to solve a given problem
 4. Learn the complexities -- Space and Time Analysis
-5. Learn how to write clean and understandable code
+5. Learn how to write clean, understandable, and scalable code

 ## My Perosnal Breakdown of the world of "Data Structures and Algorithms"